garyexplains/piccolo_os_v1.1/README.md

 To understand v1.1 it is first best to [understand v1.0](https://github.com/garyexplains/piccolo_os_v1/blob/main/README.md)

+You might also want to watch [the Piccolo OS v1.1 video on Gary Explains](https://youtu.be/g1VFJHjLVMU)

 ## Credits
 Many thanks to [Keith Standiford](https://github.com/KStandiford) for his pre-emptive multitasking code, insights, and encouragement.